kenyontu/frontend-mentor-entertainment-app/README.md

 Create a `.env` file in the root of the poject directory and add the following variables:

 ```
-DATABASE_URL="<PostgreSQL connection URL>"
 NEXTAUTH_URL="<Website url>"
 NEXTAUTH_SECRET="<Secret value for next-auth>"
+PGHOST=<postgres host>
+PGUSER=<postgres user>
+PGDATABASE=<postgres database>
+PGPASSWORD=<postgres password>
+PSPORT=<postgres port>
 ```

-Sync the database with the Prisma schema:
+Example `.env` file:

 ```
-npm run prisma:push
+NEXTAUTH_URL="localhost:3000"
+NEXTAUTH_SECRET="apDXOcvgjU6RB9ZVA0dhGxnEEg6iotMwHSBl2kfWgBk="
+PGHOST=localhost
+PGUSER=user
+PGDATABASE=entertainment_app
+PGPASSWORD=mypassword
+PGPORT=5432
 ```

-Seed the database with the seed data:
+#### Apply database migrations

+**Note**: I've also provided SQL scripts if the migration does not work

+Create a new postgres database and make sure you have an user with the necessary roles.

+Open the `db/migrate.ts` file and enter the database, user and password in the object passed to the `Pool` contructor

+Then in a terminal, run:

 ```
-npm run prisma:seed
+npx tsx db/migrate.ts
 ```

-Start the app in dev mode:
+### Runing in dev mode

+In a terminal, run:

 ```
 npm run dev